M-Sys-GmbH/logger/README.md

 # Logger Utility

-A simple and modern C++ logging utility that allows logging messages with different log levels (Debug, Info, Warning, Error).
-The log messages include timestamps and can display multiple values with color-coded levels.
+A modern, lightweight C++ logging utility with support for multiple log levels (Debug, Info, Warning, Error).
+Features include timestamped log messages, color-coded output, and the ability to log multiple values in one statement - all without requiring a dedicated logger object.
+Perfect for debugging and monitoring applications in style!

 ## Features